 Most toddlers will still sleep the same amount of time during the day (around 2 to 3 hours).
 Instead of taking two shorter naps, they’ll consolidate their daytime sleep into one longer nap.

 Learn all about when babies go from two naps to one and how to make the transition to one nap.

-There is a 12-month sleep regression that can make you think your baby is ready to move to one nap.
+There is a 12-month sleep regression that can make you think your baby is ready to move to one nap sooner.
 Make sure you don’t confuse a sleep regression with the need to drop a nap and transition to a single nap prematurely.

-If your 10 or 11-month old is struggling with naps or night time sleep, it’s likely a sleep regression and not time to transition to one nap.
-Most sleep regressions work themselves out within one to two weeks.
+If your 10 or 11-month old is struggling with naps or night sleep, it’s likely a sleep regression and not time to transition to one nap.
+Most sleep regressions work themselves out within two to six weeks.

 - Your child isn’t ready for his nap at his normal time.
 He isn’t showing signs of being tired and is content to stay awake.

 - Your baby starts waking up early from his nap.
-He may have taken 1.5 to 2 hour naps each day, and begins waking up earlier from his nap.
+He may have taken 1.5 to 2 hour naps each day, and suddenly your baby only naps 30 minutes to an hour.